New Funding for Systemic Nutritional Medicine Platform by DAMP FD.

 Selected projects:

-Interactions of dietary supplements with oncological therapies
+Effects of dietary supplements and dietary interventions on oncological therapies

 Evidence-based use of dietary supplements